 - At any one time, there may be 25,000 scammers online working with victims.
 A company that screens profiles for dating companies told BBB that 500,000 of the 3.5 million profiles it scans monthly are fake.

-The report was prepared by C. Steven Baker, BBB International Investigations Specialist.
+was prepared by C. Steven Baker, BBB International Investigations Specialist.
 Baker is the retired director of the Federal Trade Commission’s Midwest Region.

 In his role with BBB, Baker is working with an alliance of five BBB’s, including the St. Louis office, in analyzing and reporting on some of the most pervasive fraud issues that impact American and Canadian consumers.
 This is his third study released through BBB.
 A September 2017 study on puppy scams and a December 2017 study on tech support scams he authored each were met with worldwide media coverage.